 Neither of the boys ever sailed past Liez, where the Evermores lived.
 Buberra, part of the East Mainland, was further east of their home.
 Graybard spoke with fondness of his city and people.
 “We don’t have ruling families there, no ruling families.”

 He became quiet for a moment and said, “He passed away before I came to Rylie Glen.
-My Mother passed away long before then.
+My mother passed away long before then.
 I bare her ring on my beard.”

 Caleb stared at Graybard’s braided beard.
 Rather long, it narrowed to a point and then threaded through a small delicate ring with blue stones.
-The knot at the bottom held the ring in place.
+The braided knot at the bottom held the ring in place.
 “Why didn’t you stay?” he asked.

 That made Graybard chuckle.
 “Lady is strong as a bull and a gifted blacksmith.
 There have been many nights where I clasped hands with her across the table.
 I tried to force her hand down to the table but couldn’t do it.”